donatiluca/ISOKANN.pytorch/README.md

 Here, you can find several examples of the method based on the original ISOKANN version described in Ref.
 [1] and summarized in Ref.
 [2].
 In Refs.
 [3,4], you can find more information and applications of ISOKANN.

-The code collected in this repository is intended primarily for teaching purposes.
-For more advanced work, we suggest using [the Julia version](https://github.com/axsk/ISOKANN.jl) developed by [Alexander Sikorski](https://www.zib.de/members/sikorski).
+The code collected in this repository is intended mainly for teaching purposes.
+For more advanced works, we suggest using [the Julia version](https://github.com/axsk/ISOKANN.jl) developed by [Alexander Sikorski](https://www.zib.de/members/sikorski).

 ![](theory.png)